SivanBitan/ecommerce_chatbot_chatgpt/README.md

 - Check the status of an order by providing the order ID.
 - Request human assistance by providing full name, email address, and phone number.
+- Get information about the store's return policy by asking about it.
-- Stores and retrieves data from a SQLite database.
+- Stores and retrieves orders data from a SQLite database.

 ## Setup